Vedanta Society of New York: Establishment

 In 1893, Vivekananda went to the United States and joined the Parliament of the World's Religions held in Chicago.
 He was a delegate representing Hinduism and India.
-After the conclusion of the Parliament, he travelled to many American cities including Minneapolis, Memphis, Detroit and New York.
+After the conclusion of the Parliament, he traveled to many American cities including Minneapolis, Memphis, Detroit and New York.
 Almost everywhere he went he received a cordial welcome.
 On 16 May 1894, he delivered a lecture at Harvard University.
 In November 1894, Vivekananda established the first Vedanta Society in two rented rooms at 54 West 33rd Street in Manhattan, New York City.

 1894–1921

-Vivekananda travelled to many other places in the United States and England and returned to India in 1897.
+Vivekananda traveled to many other places in the United States and England and returned to India in 1897.
 Abhedananda, another direct disciple of Ramakrishna, went to the United States in the same year and took charge of the society.
 He was its president until 1921, when he returned to India.
 As president, Abhedananda helped structure the society and had it incorporated under New York law.